 The CDC advises that you get up to date with your Covid-19 vaccines before traveling to a Level 3 destination.
 Being “up to date” means you have had not only the full initial vaccinations but any boosters for which you’re eligible.

-Destinations carrying the "Level 2: Covid-19 Moderate" designation reported 50 to 100 Covid-19 cases per 100,000 residents in the past 28 days.
-The CDC designated just two new Level 2 places on Monday:
+Destinations carrying the “Level 2: Covid-19 Moderate” designation reported 50 to 100 Covid-19 cases per 100,000 residents in the past 28 days.
+The CDC moved four places to this level on Monday:

-To be listed as "Level 1: Covid-19 Low," a destination must have had 49 or fewer new cases per 100,000 residents over the past 28 days.
-No new places were added to the category on August 1.
+To be listed as “Level 1: Covid-19 Low,” a destination must have had 49 or fewer new cases per 100,000 residents over the past 28 days.
+Two places were added to the category on August 8:

-There are almost 30 places in the "low" risk category this week.
-A couple of the more popular places in the "low" risk category this week include Egypt and Tanzania.
+A few of the more popular places in the “low” risk category this week include Indonesia, India and the Philippines.